Alina Homecare – Blog Header (Purple Version)

 Overnight Care at Home can be a great option for anyone who needs some additional support at night.
 It involves a professional Carer staying with you or your loved one through the overnight hours.
 They can either stay awake to provide support and company or sleep nearby for reassurance and peace of mind.
-Whether you or your loved one need help getting ready for bed, using the bathroom or need to take medication in the middle of the night, Overnight Caregivers are able to help.
+Whether you or your loved one need help getting ready for bed, using the bathroom or to take medication in the middle of the night, Overnight Caregivers are able to help.

 There are plenty of different Overnight Care options.
 It can be arranged as a form of visiting Home Care, where a Carer comes to your home at an agreed time.
 Alternatively, a Live-in Carer can also provide Overnight Care so you have continuous care.
-They can support you during the day then providing constant supervision while you or your loved one sleep.
+They can support you during the day then provide constant supervision while you or your loved one sleep.

 The reassurance that comes with overnight support can make a huge difference to daily life.
-Loved ones may be concerned for relatives living with dementia wandering at night .
+Loved ones may be concerned for relatives living with dementia wandering at night.
 Overnight Care provides reassurance for these circumstances; it offers the reliable, quality care and support you’d expect from other Home Care services.

 What is Overnight Care?

-This type of care is perfect for people who feel anxious or unsafe at night or have trouble with certain tasks.
+This type of care is perfect for people who feel anxious or unsafe at night or have difficulty with certain tasks.
 Tasks may include using the bathroom, moving around the house safely, getting dressed for bed and waking up or handling more complicated medical care needs like hoisting and turning in bed.
-The goal of Overnight Care is to help individuals stay independent in their home while ensuring they feel safe and secure all night long.
+The aim of Overnight Care is to help individuals stay independent in their home while ensuring they feel safe and secure all night long.

 What does Overnight Care involve?

 A key part of Overnight Care is supporting you or your loved one to follow a regular sleep pattern.
 As we age, our sleep patterns can change.
-A good night’s sleep is very important for people of any age, but particularly an elderly person with health concerns.
-Caregivers can help create a calm, reassuring environment.
+A good night sleep is very important for people of any age, but particularly an elderly person with health concerns.
+Caregivers can help create a calm and reassuring environment.
 They can keep you or your loved one company and help with any pain or issues that might otherwise disrupt sleep.
 This can include changing bedding or attending to anything that feels uncomfortable.

-There is also the possibility of needing emergency assistance at night.
+There’s also the possibility of needing emergency assistance at night.
 Our Carers are trained and prepared to facilitate in these circumstances, notifying healthcare professionals, waiting with you or your loved one for an ambulance if needed and updating loved ones.

 Why choose Overnight Care?